-With the release of new rails versions, older versions gradually lose support from the community.
+With the release of new Rails versions, older versions gradually loose support from the community.
 For reference, here is the Rails maintenance policy.
 The older the version, the less support it receives.
 As a rule of thumb, any version over 3 years old no longer receives support.

 The majority of Rails applications are traditionally made up of a number of freely available libraries of code called “gems”, which, together with your custom application specific code create your app.
 When bugs or security vulnerabilities are discovered in one of these gems, a new version is released to fix the problem.
 That new version is intended to work with a specific version of each of the gems that it interacts with (known as “dependencies”).